-8.1.4 Changes in Classification
+8.1.3 Changes in Classification

-When the duties of work in any classification are changed such that an employee is required to obtain additional skills or training to complete the job, wherein such skills or training become an integral component of the job, the classification and/or pay rate shall be subject to negotiation between the City and the Union.
+When the duties of work in any classification are changed such that an employee is required to obtain additional skills or training to complete the job, wherein such skills or training become an integral component of the job. the classification and/or pay rate shall be subject to negotiation between the City and the Union.
 If the parties are unable to agree on the reclassification and/or rate of pay of the job in question, the dispute shall be submitted to grievance and arbitration.
-The reclassification and/or rate of pay shall then be considered retroactive to the date the employee first filled that position (amended March I, 1998).
+The reclassification and/or rate of pay shall then be considered retroactive to the date the Union first made the reclassification request.